What’s involved in getting electronic equipment approved for sale in Latin America?

-Will my product need new labeling and packaging to be sold in LatAm?
+Will my product need specific labeling and packaging to be sold in LatAm?

-Just as the U.S. and Europe require their FCC or CE marks to be displayed on imported electronic equipment, some LatAm countries require unique certification numbers and/or logos to be placed on an electronic product, user manual, packaging, power supply, and software.
-Mexico and Brazil are two countries that always require labeling.
+Just as the U.S. and Europe require their FCC or CE marks to be displayed on imported electronic equipment, some LATAM countries require unique certification numbers and/or logos to be placed on an electronic product, user manual, packaging, power supply, and/or software.
+Mexico and Brazil are two countries that always require such labeling.